Isabella Lucy Bird’s 19th-Century Journey to Travel-Writing Fame

 Inducted into the Colorado Women’s Hall of Fame in 1985, today there is a Denver elementary school named for her.
 Its mission echoes the manner in which Isabella Lucy Bird lived her remarkable life: “To provide our diverse learners a compassionate, intellectually stimulating, vigorous learning experience that ensures their well-being, engagement, academic and personal success, and contribution as global citizens.”

-One thought on “Isabella Lucy Bird’s 19th-Century Journey to Travel-Writing Fame”
+3 thoughts on “Isabella Lucy Bird’s 19th-Century Journey to Travel-Writing Fame”

 Leave a Reply